Ri-Dearg/corona-tales/README.md

         - Users can fill in autofill info to use when posting a story.
         - Users can delete their autofill info
 - General
+    - App structure
+        - The app has been designed as a module, utilising an __init__.py file for configuration of the app
+        - The site utilises blueprints that are imported into the main app creation, one for the majority of views, and the other for views requiring secure authourisation
+        - Extensions.py has been utilised, along with blueprint, to avoid circular imports
+        - config.py has been created for environment variable storage
+        - models.py has been utilised to create a User Class for flask-login.
+        - The other details follow standard practice for a flask app
+        - a gitgnore file is included
+        - environment variables have never been written in the app, let alone committed
+        - the procfile utilises gunicorn for initialisation
+        - The distribution includes a custom-built CKEditor API with a particular set of plugins.
     - Utility
         - Infinite Scroll has been applied to all feeds.
         - Preloader placed over content but under menus